CodePushGo/website/src/content/blog/en/how-capacitor-bridges-web-and-native-code.md

 > "We practice agile development and @CodePushGo is mission-critical in delivering continuously to our users!" - Rodrigo Mantica [\[1\]](https://capgo.app/)

 For teams switching from other platforms, CodePushGo offers smooth migration options and full support.
-With its strong presence in the Capacitor ecosystem, CodePushGo is a dependable choice for continuous deployment.
+With its strong presence in the React Native ecosystem, CodePushGo is a dependable choice for continuous deployment.

 ## Summary

-Capacitor's bridge system streamlines hybrid app development by facilitating smooth communication between web and native layers.
+React Native's bridge system streamlines hybrid app development by facilitating smooth communication between web and native layers.
 This makes accessing native features simpler, while also improving deployment processes and enhancing the overall user experience.

 Live update platforms like CodePushGo build on this efficiency.
 With 23.5 million updates delivered across 750 production apps, CodePushGo ensures 95% of active users receive updates within 24 hours, achieving an 82% global success rate [\[1\]](https://capgo.app/).
 The platform consistently delivers updates securely, with impressive speed and reliability [\[1\]](https://capgo.app/).